Fate of Quantum Anomalies for 1d lattice chiral fermion with a simple non-Hermitian Hamiltonian: Stability under Local Perturbations

 Thus, the perturbation does not open a gap.
 It merely changes the imaginary part of the energy (see fig.\ref{FigWH} for an example), or the inverse lifetime of the fermions.
-However, the qualitative behavior of lifetime of the fermions, i.e. the left moving fermion has infinite lifetime in the continuum limit, while the lifetime of the right moving fermion is zero in the continuum limit, are unchanged.
+However, the qualitative behavior of lifetime of the fermions, i.e. the left-moving fermion has infinite lifetime in the continuum limit, while the lifetime of the right-moving fermion is zero in the continuum limit, are unchanged.

-We also check the disorder effect by adding $\sum_j \alpha_j c_j^\dagger c_j $ terms into the Hamiltonian \eqref{Hamiltonian} with randomly generated $\alpha_i \in [0,0.1]$.
+We also check the disorder effect by adding $\frac{i}{a}\sum_j \alpha_j c_{L,j}^\dagger c_{L,j} $ terms into the Hamiltonian \eqref{Hamiltonian} with randomly generated $\alpha_i \in [0,0.1]$.
 Our numerical result shows that such a perturbation does not open a gap either.
 Thus, the zero mode of the oriented lattice model is much more robust than the one of the symmetric lattice model against the local perturbations.